 After finding a mate the search begins for a suitable spot to lay their larvae.
 They don’t need to lay directly on the food source like house flies do.
 They can lay anywhere near the food source and the larvae will find their way to the decomposing waste.

 The picture above (captured by Mark) shows the Soldier Fly pushing his tail into the sugar cane mulch next to a Compot to lay its eggs.
 Great shot Mark.

 Soldier Flies can lay anywhere from 400 to 800 baby larvae.
 Incredible, coming from such a small creature.
 Their larvae are so tiny they can get through the tiniest hole in your worm farm without you even noticing until it’s too late.

-In these early stages of the Soldier Flies life, when they are fat and white, they are good to feed to your chickens and fish.
+In these early stages of the Soldier Flies life, when they are fat and white, they are good to feed to your chickens and fish lizards and many other critters.
 I did try to feed them to some birds but they weren’t interested.
 Mind you it could have been the fermented waste smell on them that deterred the birds even though I gave the larvae a rinse in water.

 If you use wet bread to attract them (great if you are vegan) they remain nice and white and easier to collect to feed to chickens or fish as opposed to them sitting in a black slushy mess in side your Compot which is the usual way you will see then inside your Compot if you go digging.
 If using the Compot inside your chicken pen you do not need to soak your scraps so the larvae will not smell fermented to the chickens.

 The larvae last for roughly 22 days depending on the weather and food availability.
 If it gets too cold they can hibernate in the soil for up to 9 months.
 But they are fussy when it comes to light.
 They prefer it to be dark so if you have them inside your Compot and you can’t see them they are most likely hiding under a layer of waste to protect themselves from the light.